 If you have any questions, concerns, or issues in regards to your unemployment claim, you need to contact the UIA.
 The phone number is available to speak with a representative weekdays from 8:00 a.m. to 6:00 p.m.

 Problem Resolution Office:

 If you can not resolve your issues over the phone, you can go to the following Problem Resolution Offices on weekdays from 8:00 a.m.

 to 4:00 p.m.:

 Cadillac Place – 3024 West Grand Boulevard, Detroit, Michigan 48202 (in the lobby)

 Mount Clemens Office - 21885 Dunham Road, Clinton Township, Michigan 48036

 Unemployment Payments and Other Services Available Online: (Flyer)

 To access unemployment benefit information, claimants can sign up for online services with UIA by registering at www.michigan.gov/uia.
 Click on “Online Services for Unemployed Workers” and register as a New User.
 It takes a few days for the UIA to send a temporary password to access the information.

-Once you register for Online Services, you are able to log on and view your benefit year beginning and end dates, weekly benefit amounts (gross), current payment methods, Regular and Extended weeks paid and weeks remaining.
+Once you register for Online Services, you are able to log on and view your benefit year beginning and end dates, weekly benefit amounts (gross), current payment methods, Regular weeks paid and weeks remaining.
 It also has a payment log with dates and details.
 You can certify with Marvin Online through this service.